Appdynamics/kafka-monitoring-extension/README.md

          sslProtocol: "TLSv1.2"
          sslTrustStorePath: "/path/to/truststore/client/kafka.client.truststore.jks" #defaults to <MA home>conf/cacerts.jks
          sslTrustStorePassword: "test1234" # defaults to empty
-         sslTrustStoreEncryptedPassword: ""```
+         sslTrustStoreEncryptedPassword: ""
+       ```

-  5. Configure the numberOfThreads according to the number of Kafka instances you are monitoring on one extension.
-     Each server needs one thread.
+  - Configure the numberOfThreads according to the number of Kafka instances you are monitoring on one extension.Each server needs one thread
-          For example,
+        ```  For example,
                     If number Kafka servers that need to be monitored by one extension is 10, then number of threads is 10
                     numberOfThreads: 10
+        ```
-  6. Configure the metrics section.<br/>
+  - Configure the metrics section.<br/>
      For configuring the metrics, the following properties can be used:

        | Metric Property   |   Default value |         Possible values         |                                              Description                                                                                                |